sekoyo/react-image-crop/README.md

 ## Contributing / Developing

-To develop run `npm run dev`, this will recompile your JS on changes.
-If you wish to change css then run `npm run sass-watch` in another tab.
+To develop run `npm start`, this will recompile your JS and SCSS on changes.

 You can test your changes by opening `demo/index.html` in a browser (you don't need to be running a server).